izrubin/EbAbase/README.md

 # EbAbase

 ## Project Description
-EbAbase is a final project developed during the Programming & Data Science Skills course to create a package for scraping for international aid project information.
-It is specifically focused on gathering project information from multiple sources in order to build a database of mountain Ecosystem-based Adaptation (EbA) projects, with potential for wider application in querying and return project data fitting other search parameters.
+EbAbase is a final project developed during the Programming & Data Science Skills course to create a package for scraping the web for international aid project information and returning that in formatted dataframes.
+EbAbase is specifically focused on gathering project information from multiple sources (USAID, UNDP, and more) in order to build a database of mountain Ecosystem-based Adaptation (EbA) projects, with potential for wider application in querying and return project data fitting other search parameters.

 ## Installation Instructions
 Enter the following commands in a terminal in order to install this EbAbase repo and package.
-_Note that the project is not complete, when it is, this will be how to install it._
 ```python
 git clone https://github.com/izrubin/EbAbase
 cd EbAbase/